Track Record

 The sports betting information industry has a credibility problem.
 Most services publish screenshots of winning tickets while quietly ignoring losses.
 Others retroactively edit their records, adding wins they never actually published or removing losing streaks.
 Some claim decades of profitability without a single verifiable data point.

-Olympus Bets takes a fundamentally different approach.
+Olympus Bets Analytics takes a fundamentally different approach.
 The entire system is built around verifiable, auditable records.
-The picks ledger is append-only.
+The projections ledger is append-only.
 The resolution pipeline is automated.
 The performance statistics are calculated from the raw data in real time.
 This means the track record you see is the actual track record, not a marketing document.

 Statistical Context